peterbabulik/Gemma3b-on-Android-/README.md

 *   A stable internet connection.
 *   Patience!
 The initial download and setup can take some time. (downloading: Termux, (update), proot-distro, Ubuntu, (update), curl, ollama, gemma3:1b (around 5-6 GB of data, don't do it on mobile data))

+## kill command is ctrl + c or ctrl + d , if you don't kill, processes will run in background

 ## Steps

 1.  **Install Termux:** Download and install Termux from the Google Play Store: [https://play.google.com/store/apps/details?id=com.termux](https://play.google.com/store/apps/details?id=com.termux)